yhbyhb/data_analyst_nanodegree_p5/README.md

 |4 |        SkyWest Airlines Inc. | 46600.38 |  5452244 | 33607055 | 0.4550515
 |5 |        United Air Lines Inc. | 38549.82 |  5242775 | 38849830 | 0.5260405

 When I drew initial chart, I used top 3 airlines results with no rational reason.
 There was some feedback point out "Why top 3 airelines?".
 With more data exploration, As above table, top 5 airlines covers half of all flights from 2003 to 2015.
-In addition, It is same result of [wikipedia](https://en.wikipedia.org/wiki/List_of_largest_airlines_in_North_America) (Rank 1~4 + regional airlines rank 1).
+In addition, It is same result from [wikipedia (List of largest airlines in North America)](https://en.wikipedia.org/wiki/List_of_largest_airlines_in_North_America) (Rank 1~4 + regional airlines rank 1).

 The initial chart shows most of airlines performed poorly in 2007 and have pick in 2012.